azharuddinkhan8898/react-assignment/README.md

 - You must create a simple React.js based app that displays data return from a JSON API.
 - Start by downloading or forking this repository
-- Included is an empty React.JS application that was created using the npx create-react-app command.
+- Included is an React.JS application that was created using the npx create-react-app command.
+- This applications has two empty components "ItemsList" and "Details", you may create additional components if you want to but this is not mandatory.
 - When you are done share your forked repo or send up a zipped up version of your app

 ## Notes